ziad-elnady/NUTREX/README.md

 ---

-Thank you for using Nutrex!
-We hope you find it helpful in reaching your fitness and nutrition goals.
+Thank you for exploring Nutrex!
+I look forward to any feedback or opportunities for collaboration.